jgyates/genmon/README.md

 Raspberry PI 3 and SD Card

-Power supply attached to battery.
-Note, this is needed to ensure the raspberry Pi and the controller share a common ground.
-If you use a two prong wall adapter to power your pi you will likely see CRC errors since  the controller cable does not include a ground wire for the serial device. https://smile.amazon.com/gp/product/B01DYE54LI/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1
+Power supply for the Raspberry Pi is attached to battery.
+Note, this is needed to ensure the raspberry Pi and the generator controller share a common ground.
+If you use a two prong wall adapter to power your pi you will likely see CRC errors since the controller cable does not include a ground wire for the serial device.

-Enclosure
+This is the power supply I used, which allows the Pi to be powered from the generator battery: https://smile.amazon.com/gp/product/B01DYE54LI/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1

-https://smile.amazon.com/gp/product/B005UPAN0W/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1
+The enclosure I used.
+This may be to large for some smaller air-cooled generators: https://smile.amazon.com/gp/product/B005UPAN0W/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1

 Internal Panel for Enclosure.
 This may be to large for some smaller air-cooled generators.